JSTOR-Labs/plant-humanities/Banana.md

 	data-type="geojson"
 	data-url="https://jstor-labs.github.io/plant-humanities/geojson/banana_distribution.json"
 	data-active="true"></var>

-Europeans first encountered bananas, or accounts of the plant, through Alexander the Great’s Asiatic campaign in 331-323 BCE.
-According to Theophrastus and Pliny, one of the plants Alexander saw, recorded, and brought back to Asia Minor was the banana (some sort of Musa species).
-Unfortunately, Europeans had neither the climate to grow bananas nor the proximity to their natural habitat to import the fresh fruit.
+Europeans first learned of bananas through Alexander the Great’s Asiatic campaign in 331-323 BCE.
+According to Theophrastus and Pliny, one of the plants Alexander saw, recorded, and brought back to Asia Minor was the banana.
+Europeans, however, had neither the climate to grow bananas nor the proximity to their natural habitat to import the fresh fruit.
 So, while bananas became a staple food crop in Africa, India, Southeast Asia, and the Pacific, they remained an exotic curiosity in Europe.
 <var data-map title="New World" data-center="35.940967, 54.291270" data-zoom="3.5"></var>
 <var data-map-layer
 	title="Banana Origin and Distribution"